lksprado/afw_solar/README.md

 This repository is a snippet of my Airflow enviroment, it contains the necessary files and folder structure for showcasing only.

+The data analysis can be seen here: https://public.tableau.com/authoring/HOMESOLARPANELPRODUCTION2021-2024/Painel1#1

 ### TOOLS
 - Docker: For containerizing the applications environments bellow;
 - Airflow 2.9.3: Orchestrates the daily data retrieval tasks;